Getting Started

 └── snippets

-Additionally our mongo server will have our CMS database
+Additionally, our MongoDB server will have our CMS database:

 > show dbs